jchens/cs47/tinder applet/README.md

 </TouchableOpacity>
 ```

-To clean up my code and make the later steps easier to keep organized, I then turned each of the 3 parts into its own custom component.
+To clean up my code and make the later steps easier to keep organized, I then turned each of the 3 parts into its own custom component to use in `App.js`.
 ```
 <View style={styles.container}>
   <TopBar/>